davidcalikes/Late-Gigs/docs/README.md

 * Gitpod to create, load and push my code to Github.

-* Git, (Gitpod and Github) as my version control system for the site.
+* Git, (Gitpod and Github) as my version control system for the app.

 * Adobe Photoshop CS6 to edit my README images.